mgao6767/mingze-gao/docs/index.md

 <img id="hide-on-large" src="/images/AdrianAI.png" width="30%">

-[Mingze Gao](https://mingze-gao.com), aka [Adrian](https://adrian-gao.com), is a **Postdoctoral Research Fellow** at the University of Sydney Business School.
-With a focus on banking and corporate finance, his work has been published at journals including _Journal of Banking & Finance_, _Finance Research Letters_, and/or presented at conferences such as WFA, EFA (scheduled), FMA, FIRN, AFBC, etc.
+[Mingze Gao](https://mingze-gao.com), aka [Adrian](https://adrian-gao.com), is a **Postdoctoral Research Fellow** at the University of Sydney Business School, and will join Macquarie University as a Lecturer in Finance in 2024.
+With a focus on banking and corporate finance, his work has been published at journals including _Journal of Banking & Finance_, _Finance Research Letters_, and/or presented at conferences such as WFA, EFA[^1], FMA, FIRN, AFBC, etc.

+[^1]: Poster session.

 Mingze has a strong background in programming and received First Prize in the 2010 National Olympiad in Informatics in Provinces (NOIP).
 His PhD thesis involves large-scale textual analysis and novel machine learning application, leading to a $500,000 grant from the Australian Research Council (ARC) Discovery Project financing his postdoctoral fellowship.
 He also has a Grad.Cert. in computing from UNSW with High Distinction, on, e.g., database, crypto and distributed ledger technology.
 Some of his open-source works include, for example, [frds](https://frds.io), [specurve](https://github.com/mgao6767/specurve), [mktstructure](https://github.com/mgao6767/mktstructure) and [edgar-analyzer](https://github.com/mgao6767/edgar-analyzer).